Michael Annett: Xfinity Series

 Towards the end of 2008, Annett signed with Germain Racing to drive for the team in NASCAR's Nationwide Series.
 Annett made his debut in the final race of the 2008 season at the Homestead-Miami Speedway, where he crashed out and finished 36th.

 For 2009, Annett ran for Rookie of the Year honors in the No. 15 Toyota Camry, with sponsorships from Pilot Travel Centers and HYPE Energy.
 He scored four top-tens en route to a tenth-place finish in points, but finished second to Justin Allgaier.
 Annett returned to Germain in 2010, but found less success than in 2009.
-He accumulated just two Top 10’s (at Nashville and Iowa) and only led seven laps, finishing thirteenth in the overall points standings.
+He accumulated just two top-tens (at Nashville and Iowa) and only led seven laps, finishing thirteenth in the overall points standings.

 Annett left Germain for Rusty Wallace Racing in 2011, driving the team's No. 62 Toyota Camry with Pilot Travel Centers (now Pilot Flying J) sponsoring.
 He achieved seven top-ten finishes, placing him ninth overall in the final points standings.
-After the shutdown of RWR, Annett moved to Richard Petty Motorsports in 2012 NASCAR Nationwide Series season.
-He earned six Top 5’s and 17 Top 10’s, finishing fifth in points.
+After the shutdown of RWR, Annett moved to Richard Petty Motorsports in the 2012 NASCAR Nationwide Series season.
+He earned six top-fives and seventeen top-tens, finishing fifth in points.

-The following season, Annett missed eight races due in a hard crash he suffered in the season-opening DRIVE4COPD 300 at Daytona International Speedway, suffering what was initially reported as a bruised sternum.
+The following season, Annett missed eight races due to a hard crash he suffered in the season-opening DRIVE4COPD 300 at Daytona International Speedway, suffering what was initially reported as a bruised sternum.
 Further evaluation showed that Annett had dislocated and fractured his sternum, requiring surgery; Aric Almirola replaced Annett in the No. 43 for the Dollar General 200 at Phoenix International Raceway, with Reed Sorenson subbing after that.
 Annett returned in Charlotte in May, and recorded one top-five and four top-tens, finishing fifteenth in the points standings.

-On November 4, 2016, Annett announced he would be returning to the Nationwide Series – now known as the Xfinity Series – in 2017, driving the No. 5 Chevrolet Camaro for JR Motorsports on a full-time basis.
+On November 4, 2016, Annett announced he would be returning to the Nationwide Series – now known as the O'Reilly Auto Parts Series – in 2017, driving the No. 5 Chevrolet Camaro for JR Motorsports on a full-time basis.